muratk5n/thirdwave/en/README.md

 ---

-Comparing the capacity of that three-dome LH2 carrier to crude; 1 Barrel of oil is 136 kg.
+Comparing the capacity of that three-dome LH2 carrier to crude; 1 barrel of oil is 136 kg.
 Energy density of crude oil 10 kwh/kg.
 Small crude tanker size is 100K barrels.
 Liquid hydrogen has a an energy density of 2216 kwh/m3, ship carry capacity of 37,500m3 means,